awoh/tetris_game/README.md

 * (probably useless) On the evolution of artificial Tetris players

+* (pattern diversity) Distinguishing experts from novices by the Mind’s Hand and Mind’s Eye

 * (features) Improvements on Learning Tetris with Cross Entropy

 * (features) A comparison of feature functions for Tetris strategies